TeamPrivate8080/covid-net/README.md

 | Method    | Description |
 |-----------|------------|
-| HTTP-SPAM | [SOON] Powerful multiplexed rotating bot flood with a high number of legitimate requests
+| HTTP-SPAM | [SOON] Powerful multiplexed rotating bot flood with a high number of legitimate requests (Up to 40 million requests a second on a dedicated)

 ## Requirements